cosmos/sdk-tutorials/starport-scavenge/tutorial/11-play.md

 # Play

 Your application is running!
 That's great but who cares unless you can play with it.
 The first command you will want to try is creating a new scavenge.
-Since our user `me` has way more `foo` token than the user `you`, let's create the scavenge from their account.
+Since our user `user1` has way more `token` token than the user `user2`, let's create the scavenge from their account.

 You can begin by running `scavengecli tx scavenge --help` to see all the commands we created for your new module.
 You should see the following options:
 ```bash